Satellite-im/iridium/README.md

 # Iridium Protocol

-Iridium is a loosely defined protocol for peer to peer communication and storage for user application data (profile, friends, messages, files, etc...) leveraging IPFS and dag-jose.
+Iridium is a loosely defined protocol for peer-to-peer communication and storage for user application data (profile, friends, messages, files, etc...) leveraging IPFS and dag-jose.

 ## Developing with Iridium